Royal Hamilton Light Infantry (Wentworth Regiment): Second World War

-The regiment mobilised the Royal Hamilton Light Infantry, CASF for active service on 1 September 1939.
+The regiment mobilized the Royal Hamilton Light Infantry, CASF for active service on 1 September 1939.
 It was redesignated as the 1st Battalion, the Royal Hamilton Light Infantry, CASF on 7 November 1940.
 It embarked for Britain on 22 July 1940.
 The battalion took part in Operation Jubilee on 19 August 1942.
 (General Denis Whitaker, who fought as a captain with the RHLI at Dieppe, in a 1989 interview stated, “The defeat cleared out all the dead weight.
 It was the best thing that ever happed to the regiment.”)

 The RHLI returned to France on 5 July 1944 as part of the 4th Infantry Brigade, 2nd Canadian Infantry Division, and continued to fight in North-West Europe until the end of the war.
 The overseas battalion was subsequently disbanded on 31 December 1945.

 Post-war

-On 4 May 1951, the regiment mobilised two temporary Active Force companies designated "E" and "F" Company for service on NATO duty in Germany and United Nations duty in Korea respectively.
+On 4 May 1951, the regiment mobilized two temporary Active Force companies designated "E" and "F" Company for service on NATO duty in Germany and United Nations duty in Korea respectively.
 "E" Company was reduced to nil strength upon its personnel being incorporated into the '1st Canadian Rifle Battalion'.
 "F" Company was initially used as a reinforcement pool for "E" Company until 15 May 1952 when it was reduced to nil strength, upon its personnel being absorbed by the newly formed '2nd Canadian Rifle Battalion'.

 War in Afghanistan

-The regiment contributed an aggregate of more than 20% of its authorised strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
+The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.